 Meth addiction effects on the brain are closely linked to the mental or psychological effects of the addictive stimulant.
 Some users of meth may display psychosis symptoms such as paranoia or hallucinations.
 Other potential mental effects are chronic sleep disturbances, mood disturbances, aggressiveness, violent behaviors, anxiety, or depression.

 How Meth Addiction Treatment at Crestview Recovery Can Help

 Our meth rehab center in Oregon can help you or a family member get over meth addiction effects on the body and brain.
 You’ll first need to undergo meth detox at an off-site clinic managed by our trusted detox partners.
 Meth detox cleanses your body of the drug and helps eliminate physical dependence on the substance.
-Meth addiction treatment comes next at our residential and inpatient treatment facility.
+Then, meth addiction treatment comes next at our residential and inpatient treatment facility.
 Our addiction therapy services aim to promote drug abstinence.

-Therapies include cognitive-behavioral therapy, individual therapy, and 12-step recovery.
 There is also dual diagnosis treatment for simultaneously treating meth addiction and a co-occurring diagnosis, such as depression or anxiety.
 Some clients are also a good fit for the extended (90-day) program designed to give you enough time to maximize recovery.

 Crestview Recovery: Where Healing Begins

 Our addiction treatment center is located in Portland, Oregon, but provides services to men and women from Seattle, WA, Montana, Idaho, and surrounding areas.
 Our professional and compassionate staff will help you through recovery and follow a personalized treatment plan to help meet your needs.
 If you’re ready to regain control of your life, call us at 866.262.0531.
 Our meth rehab center counselor can explain more about our treatment programs and our admissions process.